dotnet/AspNetCore.Docs/aspnetcore/test/debug-aspnetcore-source.md

   ![Source Link Will Download](~/test/debug-aspnetcore-source/image/download.png)

-The preceding instructions work for basic stepping into functions, but the optimized .NET code often removes local variable and functions.
+The preceding instructions work for basic stepping into functions, but the optimized .NET code often removes local variables and functions.
 To disable optimizations and allow better source debugging:

 * In **Tools -> Options -> Debugging -> General**, enable **Suppress JIT optimization on module load (Managed only)**:
   ![Enable Just My Code](~/test/debug-aspnetcore-source/image/supressJIT.png)